Rocky Mountain spotted fever: Entry into host

 Rickettsia rickettsii can be transmitted to human hosts through the bite of an infected tick.
-As with other bacterium transmitted via ticks, the process generally requires a period of attachment of 4 to 6 hours.
-However, in some cases a Rickettsia rickettsii infection has been contracted by contact with tick tissues or fluids.
+As with other bacteria transmitted via ticks, the process generally requires a period of attachment of 4 to 6 hours.
+However, in some cases, a Rickettsia rickettsii infection was contracted by contact with tick tissues or fluids.
 Then, the bacteria induce their internalization into host cells via a receptor-mediated invasion mechanism.

 Researchers believe that this mechanism is similar to that of Rickettsia conorii.
 This species of Rickettsia uses an abundant cell surface protein called OmpB to attach to a host cell membrane protein called Ku70.
 It has previously been reported that Ku70 migrates to the host cell surface in the presence of "Rickettsia".
 Then, Ku70 is ubiquitinated by c-Cbl, an E3 ubiquitin ligase.
 This triggers a cascade of signal transduction events resulting in the recruitment of Arp2/3 complex.
 CDC42, protein tyrosine kinase, phosphoinositide 3-kinase, and Src-family kinases then activate Arp2/3.
 This causes the alteration of local host cytoskeletal actin at the entry site as part of a zipper mechanism.
 Then, the bacteria is phagocytosized by the host cell and enveloped by a phagosome.

 Studies have suggested that rOmpB is involved in this process of adhesion and invasion.
 Both rOmpA and rOmpB are members of a family of surface cell antigens (Sca) which are autotransporter proteins; they act as ligands for the Omp proteins and are found throughout the rickettsiae.

 Exit from host cell

-The cytosol of the host cell contains nutrients, adenosine triphosphate, amino acids, and nucleotides which are used by the bacteria for growth.
+The cytosol of the host cell contains nutrients, adenosine triphosphate, amino acids, and nucleotides, which are used by the bacteria for growth.
 For this reason, as well as to avoid phagolysosomal fusion and death, rickettsiae must escape from the phagosome.
-To escape from the phagosome, the bacteria secrete phospholipase D and hemolysin C. This causes disruption of the phagosomal membrane and allows the bacteria to escape.
-Following generation time in the cytoplasm of the host cells, the bacteria utilizes actin based motility to move through the cytosol.
+To escape from the phagosome, the bacteria secrete phospholipase D and hemolysin C. This disrupts the phagosomal membrane and allows the bacteria to escape.
+Following generation time in the cytoplasm of the host cells, the bacteria utilize actin-based motility to move through the cytosol.

 RickA, expressed on the rickettsial surface, activates Arp2/3 and causes actin polymerization.
 The rickettsiae use the actin to propel themselves throughout the cytosol to the surface of the host cell.
 This causes the host cell membrane to protrude outward and invaginate the membrane of an adjacent cell.
 The bacteria are then taken up by the neighboring cell in a double membrane vacuole that the bacteria can subsequently lyse, enabling spread from cell to cell without exposure to the extracellular environment.

 Consequences of infection

-Rickettsia rickettsii initially infect blood vessel endothelial cells, but eventually migrate to vital organs such as the brain, skin, and the heart via the blood stream.
+Rickettsia rickettsii initially infects blood vessel endothelial cells, but eventually migrates to vital organs, such as the brain, skin, and the heart, via the bloodstream.
 Bacterial replication in host cells causes endothelial cell proliferation and inflammation, resulting in mononuclear cell infiltration into blood vessels and subsequent red blood cell leakage into surrounding tissues.
-The characteristic rash observed in Rocky Mountain spotted fever is the direct result of this localized replication of rickettsia in blood vessel endothelial cells.
+The characteristic rash observed in Rocky Mountain spotted fever is the direct result of this localized replication of Rickettsia in blood vessel endothelial cells.